I Belong to You (Whitney Houston song): Live performances

-Houston performed the song on her 1991 I'm Your Baby Tonight World Tour.
-During the European leg, Houston performed the song in Birmingham, UK on August 31, 1991 and London, UK on September 11 and 15.
+Houston only performed the song during selected dates on the European leg of her I'm Your Baby Tonight World Tour (1991).
+According to the concert site Setlist.fm, Houston performed the song during her UK concerts, first performing it on August 31, 1991 at the NEC Arena in Birmingham and on September 11 and 15 at the Wembley Arena in London.